AleksandrRogov/DynamicsWebApi/README.md

 - [X] Simplified names for "Formatted" properties. `Implemented in v.1.3.0`
 - [X] RUD operations using Alternate Keys. `Implemented in v.1.3.4`
 - [X] Duplicate Detection for Web API v.9. `Implemented in v.1.3.4`
+- [ ] Ability to use entity names instead of collection names.
 - [ ] Batch requests.
 - [ ] Web API Authentication for On-Premise instances.
 - [ ] Intellisense for request objects.
-- [ ] Use entity names instead of collection names.
-I have not done an investigation about it but if you, by any chance, know how to do that, I will be very grateful for an advice!
-Quick guess, does it work like in English language?

 Many more features to come!